Nexfinity/CakeyBot-Wiki/feature/economy.md

 # Boosts
 > Economy boosts are WIP and will be coming soon.
 {.is-warning}

+Boosts allow server owners to create multipliers that users can activate to enhance their earnings in the server's economy.
+Boosts can stack, meaning users can apply multiple boosts at once for greater rewards.
+These multipliers only apply to certain commands, such as games, and do not affect direct money modifications like `/pay` or `/donate`.
+In multiplayer scenarios, boosts are applied to the winnings received by the boosted player, but losses incurred by other players remain unaffected.

+## Configuration
+TBD

 ## Notes Regarding Functionality:
 * Multiple boosts can be stacked/applied at once.